yomidevs/yomitan/README.md

     <img src="resources/images/search-popup-kanji.png" width="300" alt="popup with kanji details">

 To further enhance your Yomitan experience, it's worth [integrating with Anki](./docs/anki-integration.md), a spaced-repetition flashcard program to help solidify the words you encounter.

-## Contributing

-Since this is a distributed effort, we **highly welcome new contributors**!
-Feel free to browse the [issue tracker](https://github.com/themoeway/yomitan/issues), and read our [contributing guidelines](./CONTRIBUTING.md).
-You can also find us on [TheMoeWay Discord](https://discord.gg/UGNPMDE7zC) at [#yomitan-development](https://discord.com/channels/617136488840429598/1081538711742844980).

 ## Licenses